 Is there anything worse than vouching for someone who goes on to make you look like a fool?
 I went out on a limb once to hook up a beloved-but-totally-wayward ex-roommate with a pretty sweet job opportunity; on the eve of the interview she went home with some trader she met at a club, overslept the whole thing by several hours, and nonchalantly e-mailed me to ask if I thought that was bad.
 When I wrote back and said yes, she should call HR immediately, she replied that no, she was asking about the trader.

-My point is I totally feel Nashville Predator GM David Poile's pain.
-Of all the questions raised and answers given and words exchanged regarding the Tuesday announcement that Alexander Radulov and Andrei Kostitsyn had violated unspecified team rules
+My point is I totally feel Nashville Predator GM David Poile’s pain.
+Of all the questions raised and answers given and words exchanged regarding the Tuesday announcement that Alexander Radulov and Andrei Kostitsyn had violated unspecified team rules4 and would not be playing in Game 3, the most haunting was The Tennessean‘s Joshua Cooper’s report: “When Poile was asked if he second-guessed his decision to bring Radulov and Kostitsyn in, he paused for five seconds before answering, “no.”

 The silence spoke volumes.
 Poile was one of the most active GMs at the trade deadline, acquiring Kostitsyn from Montreal and finally coaxing Radulov back from Russia with the lure of burning a contract year in just a few games.
 The upside was that the pair brought some offense to the Predators — indeed, in the playoffs the two have combined for 10 points — but the downside has become the way they’ve offended the franchise.

-When Nashville defeated Phoenix 2-0 Wednesday night to cut the Coyotes' series lead to 2-1, several Predators had pointed things to say.
-Mike Fisher spoke about how it was nice to see some players who had been benched in favor of Kostitsyn and Radulov get a chance to make contributions.
+When Nashville defeated Phoenix 2-0 Wednesday night to cut the Coyotes’ series lead to 2-1, several Predators had pointed things to say.
+Mike Fisher spoke about how it was nice to see some players who had been benched in favor of Kostitsyn and Radulov get a chance to make contributions.5 Head coach Barry Trotz, asked what he would do for the Game 4 lineup, stopped just short of suggesting that the pair may not return.
+“It’s a privilege to play in the Stanley Cup playoffs, to play for the Cup,” he said.
+“And these guys took advantage of the privilege of playing.
+I think that’s a sacred part of the playoffs, and it will be very hard to change a lot from that group [that played Game 3].”

 The worst part of someone letting you down can be the smug responses from others: “Well, what did you think was gonna happen?”
 It’s so frustrating to watch someone play right into the negative perceptions of them that you never believed should exist.
 When Radulov is involved, this natural I-told-you-so instinct turns even uglier, though, thanks to his nationality.
 On Tuesday, Nashville’s news came out just as the New Jersey Devils were announcing that Ilya Kovalchuk was sidelined with a lower-body injury, and shortly after Washington Capitals prospect Evgeny Kuznetsov said he’d be staying in Russia until the Olympics rather than joining the NHL.
 So many dots to connect!